TyrfingMjolnir/JDBC_FDW/README-JoyentSmartOS.md

 # Config <a name="config"></a>

-0) As a general design I prefer to have separate schema for different purposes, such as '''CREATE SCHEMA fm```
+0) As a general design pattern I prefer to have a separate schema for different purposes, such as ```CREATE SCHEMA fm```

 1) Enter psql.
 ```